SonuSV7719/Database-Management-Using-PHP-MYSQLI-/README.md

 # Database-Management-Using-PHP-MYSQLI-
 Database Management Using PHP(MYSQLI)

-In thse I have covered all operation related to PHP MYSQLI
+In these I have covered all operation related to PHP MYSQLI

 -------------------------------------MySQL Database--------------------------------------
 1. MySQL Connect<br>